nickjj/dotfiles/README.md

 ## Quickly Get Set Up with These Dotfiles

-I'm going to try my best to provide beginning to end installation instructions for Debian, Ubuntu (native or WSL) along with MacOS.
+I'm going to try my best to provide beginning to end installation instructions for Debian, Ubuntu (native or WSL) along with macOS.
 Fortunately setting up most of these tools will be the same on any OS since they're not OS specific.

 ### OS / distro specific installation steps